U.S. Exchanges

 7 AGQ ProShares Ultra Silver Leveraged (2x) $320M +24.1% 0.95% None

-Market data is approximate and for informational purposes only.
-Data reflects early Q2 2026 figures.
-AUM and performance can fluctuate rapidly with silver spot prices.
+Market data reflects early Q2 2026 figures.
+AUM and performance can fluctuate rapidly based on metal prices.

 Risks & Considerations